strapi/documentation/docs/developer-docs/latest/update-migration-guides/migration-guides/v4/migration-guide-4.3.x-to-4.4.x.md

 If you, for some reason, were limiting the file size as kilobytes, you should update the value to be in bytes.
 :::

-We recommend to move the sizeLimit outside the provider options like the following, as we will deprecate
+We recommend to move the sizeLimit outside the provider options like the following, as it will be deprecated in the next major version.

 <code-group>